nuochenpku/MathOctopus/README.md

 # 🐙🐙**MathOctopus** 🐙🐙
-This repo contains the code, data, and models for "[Breaking Language Barriers in Multilingual Mathematical Reasoning: Insights and Observations](https://arxiv.org/pdf/2309.05653.pdf)"
+This repo contains the code, data, and models for "[Breaking Language Barriers in Multilingual Mathematical Reasoning: Insights and Observations]"

 <div align="center">
  🔥 🔥 🔥 Check out our <a href = "https://tiger-ai-lab.github.io/MathOctopus/">[Project Page]</a> for more results and analysis!